December 2013 – Land of Maps

 Ancient maps were often based on limited knowledge and speculative information, reflecting the prevailing beliefs and myths of their time.
 As exploration and scientific discoveries progressed, maps became more accurate and detailed.
 The Renaissance period marked a significant turning point in mapmaking, with the introduction of modern techniques and the integration of geographic measurements.

-Related Maps: Bigger than I expected – Land of Maps
+Related Maps: Uncategorized – Land of Maps

 During the Age of Discovery, maps played a crucial role in oceanic exploration and trade.
 The precision and accuracy of maps were essential for mariners navigating the vast seas, enabling them to chart new routes, avoid dangers, and reach distant lands.
 The advent of printing technology in the 15th century further revolutionized map production, making maps more accessible to a wider audience.